2025 U.S. Figure Skating Championships: Qualification

 After accounting for all byes, the top placements from the Singles Sectionals, U.S. Pairs Finals, or U.S. Ice Dance Finals were then assigned until the maximum number of competitors for each event (eighteen in men's singles, eighteen in women's singles, twelve in pairs, and fifteen in ice dance) was met.

 Changes to preliminary assignments

-U.S. Figure Skating published the official list of preliminary entries on November 25, 2024.
+U.S. Figure Skating published the initial list of entrants on November 25, 2024.
+These changes were reported after that original list was published.